-In response to IWMF members who have indicated an interest in advocacy work, the IWMF established a US advocacy program in 2014.
-Through this program, we assist our US members to become advocates by sending them email alerts to recommend that they respond to US Congressional bills of particular concern to WM patients and the IWMF.
-These could include items such as insurance coverage of chemotherapy in all forms – IV or pills, acceleration of drug approval for new WM therapies, and oral parity under Medicare for all forms of chemotherapy.
+In response to IWMF members who have indicated an interest in advocacy work, the IWMF established a new US advocacy plan in 2017.
+Through this plan, we recommend that our US members advocate and respond to US Congressional bills of particular concern to them, the WM patient community, and the IWMF.
+These could include, among others, bills dealing with insurance coverage of cancer therapy in all forms – intravenous, injectable, or oral; acceleration of drug approval for new therapies; and oral parity under Medicare for all forms of cancer therapy.

-To implement this program, the IWMF has partnered with the Lymphoma Research Foundation (LRF), the Leukemia and Lymphoma Foundation (LLS), and the National Organization for Rare Diseases (NORD).
+To implement this plan, the IWMF has partnered with the Leukemia & Lymphoma Society (LLS), the Lymphoma Research Foundation (LRF), and the National Organization for Rare Disorders (NORD).
 These organizations have advocacy departments with staff who work in Washington, DC, and who monitor US House and Senate legislation needing support from cancer patients.
 They all send out appropriate advocacy alerts that affect WMers.
 In addition, the IWMF may periodically post items of particular importance on IWMF Connect or the IWMF Facebook page.

 You can sign up to receive advocacy alerts at any or all of our partners’ websites:

 The Leukemia & Lymphoma Society advocates public policy positions that accelerate progress toward cures for leukemia, Hodgkin and non-Hodgkin lymphoma, and myeloma and that improve the quality of life of those with blood cancer, along with their friends and families.